ActualCassandra/Secure-Multi-Cloud-Environments-Hackathon/Agenda.md

  - Cover landing zones at all?
  - Defender for Cloud Apps?
 Requires additional licensing or special CDX tenant
  - How to handle Entra Permissions Management trial in the hack?
+ - Talk about agents (AMA/MMA/etc) and extensions and which one does what and when to use?

 ## Stetch goals
  - Same activities, but in GCP